 Where you can use the slider to change/adjust the color temperature you want to see at night on your screen.

-There is option Schedule night light toggle on the switch will allow you to manually configure when this mode should turn on.
+There is option Schedule night light toggle on the switch that will allow you to manually configure when this mode should turn on.

 - Such as select Sunset to sunrise, Windows 10 will automatically detect your location and configure Night Light automatically.